 One solution to this problem is offered by interferometry.
 The principle behind this technique is as follows: instead of using one huge telescope, several observatories are combined together as if they were small components of a single gigantic antenna.
 In this way scientists can simulate a telescope which corresponds to the circumference of our Earth.
 They want to do this because the larger the telescope, the finer the details which can be observed; the so-called angular resolution increases.

 These measurements at the limit of what is observable are only possible under optimum conditions, i.e. at dry, high altitudes.
-These are offered by the IRAM observatory, partially financed by the Max Planck Society, with its 30-metre antenna on Pico Veleta, a 2800-meter-high peak in Spain’s Sierra Nevada.
-Its sensitivity is surpassed only by the Atacama Large Millimeter Array (ALMA), which consists of 64 individual telescopes and looks into space from the Chajnantor plateau at an altitude of 5000 meters in the Chilean Andes.
+These are offered by the IRAM observatory, partially financed by the Max Planck Society, with its 30-meter (98-foot) antenna on Pico Veleta, a 2,800-meter-high (9,200-foot-high) peak in Spain’s Sierra Nevada.
+Its sensitivity is surpassed only by the Atacama Large Millimeter Array (ALMA), which consists of 64 individual telescopes and looks into space from the Chajnantor plateau at an altitude of 5,000 meters (16,000 feet) in the Chilean Andes.
 The plateau is also home to the antenna known as APEX, which is similarly part of the EHT project and is managed by the Max Planck Institute for Radio Astronomy.

 The 30-meter telescope on Pico Veleta in the Spanish Sierra Nevada is one of the two radio astronomy facilities operated by IRAM.
 It is one of today’s largest and most sensitive radio telescopes for tracing millimeter waves.